MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-pipeline.md

 Key points:

-- Dependency on a supported data source
+- Dependency on a supported data source.
+Use Azure blob storage for this tutorial.
 - Indexer pulls from the data source, pushes to the index
-- Skillset has two skills: text split and embedding
+- Skillset (example 1) has two skills: text split and embedding
 - embedding model is also be used for vectorization at query time (assume text-to-vector conversion)
 - Large PDF files can't be chunked.
 Indexer shows success, but doesn't even attempt to chunk/ingest the docs.
 Individual files have to be less than 16 MB.
 - Check your data in the index (hide vectors).
 Duplicated content is expected due to overlap, repetition of parent info.
 It won't affect your LLM
+- Skillset (example 2) add a custom skill that points to external embedding model, or document intelligence.
+- Skillset (example 3) add an entity recognition skill to lift locations?

 <!--
 ## Prerequisites